KY64/python-starter-template/README.md

 3. On "Repository Access" section, there are two options you can choose, if you check **All repositories** then skip this step.
 Otherwise, see the figure below:

 ![Select "Only selected repositories" option then click save button](doc/codecov_selectRepository.jpg)

-> These steps are applied for configuring both Codecov and DeepSource

 #### DeepSource